lonkamikaze/bsda2/bsda_obj.md

 ## 8. SET

-This block documents the use of a setter method created by the `bsda:obj:createClass()` function below.
+This section documents the use of a setter method created by the `bsda:obj:createClass()` function below.

 A setter method stores a value in an attribute.